 Can I handle the license suspension hearing myself?

 Because an administrative license suspension from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact our experienced Athens DUI lawyers right away to discuss your Athens DUI case.
 There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
-Remember, you only have 30 days to request a license suspension hearing through the Georgia Department of Driver Services.
+Remember, you only have 30 days to request a license suspension hearing or properly waive your right to an administrative hearing through the Georgia Department of Driver Services .

 Call our experienced Athens DUI lawyers today: